nikolayg/nikgrozev-website/_posts/blog/2014-10-12-c-pitfalls-for-java-devs-overriding-part-1.md

 In other words, Java keeps it simple, by always deferring the decision until runtime.
 This is called <u>Dynamic binding</u>, and causes a certain performance penalty, because of the runtime object inspection.
-In contrast C# does it the C++ way, and supports both dynamic and static binding.
-By default methods are bound statically at compile time, unless they are marked as virtual.
+In contrast, C# does it the C++ way, and supports both dynamic and static binding.
+By default, methods are bound statically at compile time, unless they are marked as virtual.

 # Syntax specifics

-In Java it is a good practice to annotate overriding methods with the <u>@Override</u> annotation.
+In Java, it is a good practice to annotate overriding methods with the <u>@Override</u> annotation.
 This signals the compiler to validate that the method indeed overrides properly.
 Even if the annotation is not specified, the behaviour remains the same.